CLARIAH/mediasuite-info/docs/tools.md

 Tools
 ---

 The Media Suite offers integrated tools for supporting scholarly work with archival collections.
-The tools facilitate: inspecting the metadata, exploring, searching, bookmarking, annotating, enriching, and working with personal collections.
+The tools facilitate:

-Based on research about the scholarly research process
+- **Inspect**: inspecting the metadata fields per collection, checking their completeness in general and over time.

+- **Explore**: browsing the available collections in a serendipitious fashion (*Note: in Version 4, this tool integrates the available data only partially*.

+- **Search**: faceted search for more structured querying of all the available collections.

+- **Compare**: enables comparing the results from different saved queries created with the Search tool.

+- In the Explore and Search tools users can bookmark and annotate their personal corpora.
+These user-generated data and the users' personal collections are available in the **Workspace**.

+ *(Last update: November 5, 2018)*